olga-od-ua/the-gift-of-the-gab/README.md

 [Live project can be viewed here](https://olga-od-ua.github.io/CCC-MS1-2020---master)    <<<<!!!!!!!!to change!!!!!!!!!>>>>

-The Primary goal of the website is represent and promote The Gift Of The Gab School that offers English language courses to anyone travelling to Ireland whether for a holiday or a lifetime.
+The Primary goal of the website is to represent and promote The Gift Of The Gab School that offers English language courses to anyone travelling to Ireland whether for a holiday or a lifetime.

-Irish accents are notorious for being hard to understand even for some native English speakers so this school is aiming to help their every customer feel comfortable in any conversation with an Irish person.
+Irish accents are notorious for being hard to understand even for some native English speakers so this school is aiming to help their customers feel comfortable in any conversation with an Irish person.

 The website will provide all the basic information about the school's offers, its team, prices and contact information.
-Apart from the General English Course the school also offers Business English Course and Hospitality English Course.
-There are also Intensive Course plans available.
+Apart from the General English course the school also offers Business English Course and Hospitality English Course.
+There are also Intensive course plans available.
 The website offers a knowledge test that any user can take to understand their level of competency.
 Users will be able to print the test results and/or send them to their email address.

 ## UX